mdeniz/marcus_bikes/README.md

 * **Cart Items**

-  A cart item represent each product selected (and maybe customized) in a cart.
+  A cart item represents each product selected (and maybe customized) in a cart.

   *Table definition* ([source code](db/migrate/20241201001013_create_cart_items.rb)):